freesoft/UIUC-CS498_DV_Narrative_Visualization/README.md

 This repository is for CS 498 Data Visualization assignment - Narrative Visualization assignment, required from instructor to publish the result in public accessible place.

-Also, this page will contain a few documentation includiong data source and others.
+Also, this page will contain a few documentation including data source and others, but the repo is not for sharing entire assignment source code.

 ## Data Source